interlay/interbtc-spec/btcrelay-spec/docs/source/spec/data-model.rst

   BestBlock: T::H256;

-.. ..note:: In Subtrate, ``T::H256`` defauls to the 32 byte long ``T::H256``.
-Bitcoin uses SHA256 for its block hashes, transaction identifiers and Merkle trees.
-For simplicity, we use ``T::H256`` in the rest of this specification as type when storing/referring to SHA256 hashes.
+.. note:: In Substrate, Bitcoin uses SHA256 (32 bytes) for its block hashes, transaction identifiers and Merkle trees.
+In Substrate, we use the ``T::H256`` type.

 BestBlockHeight
 ...............